Macintosh Quadra 840AV: Hardware

 The Quadra 840AV has a similar case to the earlier Macintosh Quadra 800; the housing, chassis, power supply, and internal storage assemblies are the same, but the front and rear panels changed, with the power button being moved to the front.

 Internally, the 840AV is significantly different.
 Apart from the faster processor, the logic board lacks the 800's Processor Direct Slot and second ADB port, but has a DAV slot (in line with NuBus slot A) and the new GeoPort.
 Also, unlike the 800's 8 MB of fixed RAM, all of the 840AV's memory is in SIMMs (this is the reason why the maximum amount of memory is lower).

 The way in which the 840AV deals with its memory (DRAM) differs from the other machines of its generation (Quadra 700, 800, 950) in that 4, 8, 16, or 32 MB 72-pin 60ns SIMMs may be installed up to 128 MB and sizes can be mixed.
-However, the Quadra 840AV does not support 1 MB, 2 MB, or 64 MB SIMMs.
+Nonetheless, the Quadra 840AV does not support 1 MB, 2 MB, or 64 MB SIMMs.
 The 840AV and 660AV are the first Macintosh computers to operate in 32-bit mode at all times, and cannot be toggled back to 24-bit mode, which may be useful for using early Nubus cards that conform to the 24-bit addressing.

 The Quadra 840AV was part of a hardware package that was offered with the initial release of Media 100.